 Tip: Wait for 1-2 mins after making changes to the file, and then restart the service.

 4. Let’s verify the changes by running the ‘docker info’ command once again:

 Scenario 2: Configure HTTP/HTTPS Proxy by Overriding Docker.Service File

-We have two ways to configure this, one is a regular install and another is the rootless mode.
-Below steps are used to configure HTTP/HTTPS proxy in regular install: –
+We have two ways to configure this, one is a regular install, and another is the rootless mode.
+The below steps are used to configure HTTP/HTTPS proxy in regular install: –

 1. First of all, we need to create a systemd drop-in directory for the docker service using the below command: –